ihcsim/go-101/README.md

 `playlist`           | A string format convertor that converts M3U records to PLS records to demonstrate string manipulation and regular expressions.
 `soundex`            | [Soundex algorithm](https://en.wikipedia.org/wiki/Soundex) to convert names into their corresponding soundex code.
 Supported URL: localhost:7000, localhost:7000/?name=<name>, localhost:7000/testsuite
 `unique`             | A function to eliminates duplicated integers in a slice.
+`flatten`            | A function to convert a 2D matrix into a 1D slice.